QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 -------------------------------

-For an application of the  :cite:`HS2013` class of models, the outcome of theorizing is a stochastic process, i.e., a probability distribution over sequences of prices and quantities, indexed by  parameters describing preferences, technologies, and information flows
+For an application of the  :cite:`HS2013` class of models, the outcome of theorizing is a stochastic process, i.e., a probability distribution over sequences of prices and quantities, indexed by  parameters describing preferences, technologies, and information flows.

-Another name for that object is a likelihood function, a key object of both frequentist and Bayesian statistics
+Another name for that object is a likelihood function, a key object of both frequentist and Bayesian statistics.

-There are two important uses of an **equilibrium stochastic process** or **likelihood function**
+There are two important uses of an **equilibrium stochastic process** or **likelihood function**.

-The first is to solve the **direct problem**
+The first is to solve the **direct problem**.

-The **direct problem** takes as inputs values of the parameters that define preferences, technologies, and information flows and as an output characterizes or simulates random paths of quantities and prices
+The **direct problem** takes as inputs values of the parameters that define preferences, technologies, and information flows and as an output characterizes or simulates random paths of quantities and prices.

-The second use of an equilibrium stochastic process or likelihood function is to solve the **inverse problem**
+The second use of an equilibrium stochastic process or likelihood function is to solve the **inverse problem**.

-The **inverse problem** takes as an input a time series sample of observations on a subset of prices and quantities determined by the model and from them makes inferences about the parameters that define the model's preferences, technologies, and information flows
+The **inverse problem** takes as an input a time series sample of observations on a subset of prices and quantities determined by the model and from them makes inferences about the parameters that define the model's preferences, technologies, and information flows.

 More Details
 -------------------------------

-A :cite:`HS2013` economy consists of **lists of matrices** that describe peoples’ household technologies, their preferences over consumption services,  their production technologies, and their information sets
+A :cite:`HS2013` economy consists of **lists of matrices** that describe peoples’ household technologies, their preferences over consumption services,  their production technologies, and their information sets.

-There are complete markets in history-contingent commodities
+There are complete markets in history-contingent commodities.

 Competitive equilibrium allocations and prices